Airliner in the sky

 Bombardier Aerospace

-Bombardier white logo svg
+Bombardier white logo, vector, svg

 Bombardier Aviation, founded in 1986 as Bombardier Aerospace, emerged as a key player in aviation through acquisitions of Canadair, Learjet, and de Havilland Canada.
 Specializing in regional and business jets, it gained fame with models like the Canadair Regional Jet (CRJ) and the turboprop Dash 8 (Q Series).
 The CRJ, accommodating 50−100 passengers, became a standard for regional flights, while the Dash 8 is valued for its efficiency on short routes.